happy-machine/FastQL/README.md

   }
 }
 ```

+- In the response on the right you will get back a URL you can visit to see the generated image.

 You can change MODEL_ID to one of the following to try a different diffusers model for example: